tin6150/cmaq-old/README.rst

   commands (mostly) jogged into the pgi_netcdf.def, but may have missing steps. bofh now has singularity via SMFdev. cmaq.img is writable, with rebuild hdf5, libnetcdff compiled by pgi pgf95.
-[2019.0726, but ioapi isn't compiling] cmaq.img is writable, with rebuild hdf5, libnetcdff compiled by pgi pgf90.
-[2019.0728] now rebuild ioapi...  see  ioapi/README.txt.rst
+[2019.0726, but ioapi isn't compiling] now rebuild ioapi...  see  ioapi/README.txt.rst

+  using a new version of PGI_netcdf.def file, at least c1576fc cmaq.img is writable, with rebuild hdf5, libnetcdff compiled by pgi pgf90.
+[2019.0728]